AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-tab.md

 SCREENSHOT

-Clicking on the execute campaign flow card will expand to show details of "Campaign B"
+1. Clicking on the execute campaign flow card will expand to show details of "Campaign B".

-Campaign B includes filter which branches out in not qualified and qualified audience.
+1. Campaign B includes filter which branches out in not qualified and qualified audience.

-Qualified audience goes through flow steps associated to "Campaign B"
+1. Qualified audience goes through flow steps associated to "Campaign B".

-All audience (qualified and not qualified) return to "Campaign A" and move to the next flow step
+1. All audience (qualified and not qualified) return to "Campaign A" and move to the next flow step.

 SCREENSHOT